MicrosoftDocs/azure-devops-docs/docs/organizations/projects/connect-to-projects.md

 ---
 title: Connect to a project from a web browser or supported client in Azure DevOps
 titleSuffix: Azure DevOps
-description: Learn how to connect a client to the cloud service Azure DevOps Services or on-premises Team Foundation Server (TFS) ms.technology: devops-new-user ms.prod: devops ms.topic: quickstart
+description: Learn how to connect a client to the cloud service Azure DevOps or on-premises ms.technology: devops-new-user ms.prod: devops ms.topic: quickstart